marwahaha/datamap/courses/environmental-economics-and-policy-(envecon)-c180-ecological-economics-in-historical-context.md

 ---
 layout: course
-course-type: Method
 department: Environmental Economics and Policy (ENVECON)
 course: C180
+course-name: Ecological Economics in Historical Context
 title: Environmental Economics and Policy (ENVECON) C180 Ecological Economics in Historical Context
-course-name: Ecological Economics in Historical Context
 units: 3
-prerequisites: None
-tools:
+tools: nan
-description: Formulation to linear programs.
-Optimal allocation and control problems in industry and environmental studies.
-Convex sets; properties of optimal solutions.
-The simplex method; theorems of duality; complementary slackness.
-Problems of post-optimization.
-Special structures; network problems.
-Digital computation.
+description: Economists through history have explored economic and environmental interactions, physical limits to growth, what constitutes the good life, and how economic justice can be assured.
+Yet economists continue to use measures and models that simplify these issues and promote bad outcomes.
+Ecological economics responds to this tension between the desire for simplicity and the multiple perspectives needed to understand complexity in order to move toward sustainable, fulfilling, just economies.
+cluster: Social Science
 ---